AvrahamYoon/LDS-Chinese-Directory/README.md

 ```

 This is fine for development and light early usage.
 For larger public traffic, switch to a dedicated tile provider such as MapTiler, Stadia, CARTO, or another provider with explicit production usage terms.

+## AI Crawler Protection

+The site includes a lightweight crawler protection layer:

+- `public/robots.txt` disallows common AI training and answer crawlers.
+- `middleware.ts` returns `403` for known AI crawler user agents such as
+  `GPTBot`, `ClaudeBot`, `CCBot`, `PerplexityBot`, `Google-Extended`, and
+  related crawlers.
+- App metadata adds `noai` and `noimageai` directives.

+These controls are useful for well-behaved crawlers and obvious AI user agents.
+They are not a full security boundary against spoofed user agents or aggressive
+scraping.
+For heavier public traffic, pair this with host-level protections such
+as Cloudflare/WAF rules, rate limits, bot challenges, or authenticated access for
+sensitive routes.

 ## Deployment